hammadxcm/image-magnifier/SECURITY.md

   Use this section to tell people how to report a vulnerability.

-  Tell them where to go, how often they can e
+  Tell them where to go, how often they can ex